YuxuanZhao-Econ/ECON8208/README.md

 Homework 6 studies a stochastic neoclassical growth model with distortionary fiscal wedges and government spending shocks.
 The model extends the Homework 5 RBC environment by introducing consumption taxes, labor income taxes, profit taxes, distribution taxes, and an exogenous government spending process.

-## Files and Folders

-### `HW6.ipynb`
+- `HW6.ipynb`

-This notebook contains the full homework solution.
+  This notebook contains the full homework solution. e.

-- It derives the distorted household, firm, and government conditions.
-- It solves for the deterministic distorted steady state.
   - It constructs the local LQ approximation around the distorted steady state.
-- It maps the model into the Lecture 2 distorted-LQ system using the matrices `Q`, `W`, `R`, `A_y`, `A_z`, `B_y`, `\Theta`, and `\Psi`.
-- It solves the transformed system using both the modified Riccati equation and Vaughan's method.
+  - Then solves the transformed system using both the modified Riccati equation and Vaughan's method.
-- It recovers the policy functions in the original detrended variables.
-- It simulates the calibrated model, constructs model moments, and compares them with U.S. data moments.
-- It calibrates both real-side parameters and fiscal-process parameters using U.S. national accounts moments.
+  - Then calibrates both real-side parameters and fiscal-process parameters using U.S. national accounts moments.

-### `data/raw_data.xlsx`
+- `data/raw_data.xlsx`

   This file contains the U.S. macroeconomic and fiscal data used for calibration.

   - It includes the macro series already used in Homework 5, such as GDP, investment, private fixed assets, compensation of employees, population, and hours.
   - It also includes BEA fiscal series used to construct effective tax-rate proxies and the government spending share.
   - These data are used to build the empirical moments matched in the calibration section of `HW6.ipynb`.